 KBN's government-related footprint is substantial, reflecting its establishment though legislation, its public policy mandate and full government ownership.
 In addition, the company benefits from oversight by the Ministry of Local Government and Modernisation and supervision by the Norwegian Financial Supervisory Authority (FSA or Finanstilsynet).

-KBN is the largest provider of funding to RLGs in Norway and therefore plays an important role in the Norwegian economy.
 KBN benefits from a maintenance obligation, according to which the Norwegian central government ensures that KBN can fulfill its mandate to provide low-cost financing to the Norwegian RLG sector.

-KBN reported a high 47% market share in local government financing in Norway as of February 2020, including municipal companies, and its customer base includes all Norwegian municipalities.
+With a reported market share of 45%, as of June 2021, KBN is the largest provider of funding to RLGs and companies owned by RLG in Norway and therefore plays an important role in the Norwegian economy.
+KBN's customer base includes all Norwegian municipalities.
 Some RLGs also use their own funding programmes to raise funds; this is particularly applicable for the larger RLGs because they have a stronger capacity to make direct use of capital markets.

-All of the above factors underpin the stability of KBN's operations and our positive adjustment for Business Diversification.
+KBN's public policy mandate and the above factors underpin the stability of KBN's operations and our positive adjustment for Business Diversification.

-Strong asset quality rests on RLGs predictable revenue streams and central government oversight, although some lending concentrations exist
+Very strong asset quality rests on RLGs predictable revenue streams and central government oversight

-Although the economic impact from the coronavirus-induced disruption and low oil prices will be negative for Norwegian lenders in general, we expect KBN's asset quality to remain resilient because its creditworthiness is based on the high credit quality of the Norwegian RLG sector that the agency serves (see Exhibit 3).
-This is also demonstrated by KBN's problem loan ratio of 0% while the institution has never recorded a loss on its loan book, which is reflected in our aa1 Asset Risk score.
+We expect KBN's asset quality to remain resilient also during more challenging economic times because its creditworthiness is based on the high credit quality of the Norwegian RLG sector that the agency serves (see Exhibit 3).
+This is also demonstrated by KBN's problem loan ratio of 0% and the fact that the institution (and its predecessor NKB) has never recorded a loss on its loan book, which is reflected in our aa1 Asset Risk score.

 Exhibit 3

 KBN lends to the Norwegian RLG sector

-Outstanding lending by customer category as of year-end 2019
+Outstanding lending by customer category as of year-end 2020